 Abid finished the season with 581 runs at 48.41 with two hundreds, 27 wickets at 19.71, six catches, and four stumpings.
 It remains one of the greatest all-round season performances for Hyderabad.
 From a champion fielder who could bat a bit Abid had evolved to Hyderabad’s most valuable player — opening both batting and bowling.

-The elusive five-for came against Madras at home when he picked up five for 63 (and scored 55).
-The next month he bettered it against Kerala at Sirpur-Kagaznagar with a haul of six for 64 (he also picked up two for 50 in the second innings, and scored 59 and 28).
+The elusive five-for came against Madras at home when he picked up 5 for 63 (and scored 55).
+The next month he bettered it against Kerala at Sirpur-Kagaznagar with a haul of six for 64 (he also picked up 2 for 50 in the second innings, and scored 59 and 28).
 Within a season and a half he was ready for the top-level.
 Indeed, he made it to the twin tours of Australia and New Zealand next season.

 Abid began the tour decently, but did not really take Australia by storm.
 He picked up two wickets against South Australia at Adelaide and scored a match-saving 61 against Tasmania at Hobart, but little else of note.
 Then, with Pataudi pulling out of the first Test at Adelaide Abid was given his Test cap.